fontforge/fontforge.github.io/en-US/downloads/mac.md

 FontForge does not conform to Apple's Human Interface Guidelines.
 FontForge never will.
 Don't expect it to look like a normal Mac Application.
 It doesn't.
-However, it does run on Mac OS X with some gotchas.
+However, it does run on Macs.

 Latest Package
 ---------------